nnethercote/perf-book/src/type-sizes.md

 rather than inline code.
 If `memcpy` shows up in non-trivial amounts in profiles, DHAT's "copy profiling" mode will tell you exactly where the hot `memcpy` calls are and the types involved.
-Shrinking these types to 128 bytes or less can make the code faster by avoiding `memcpy` calls and reducing meomry traffic.
+Shrinking these types to 128 bytes or less can make the code faster by avoiding `memcpy` calls and reducing memory traffic.

 ## Measuring Type Sizes